voltrevo/ValueScript/CONTRIBUTING.md

 ## Contributing Bigger Things

-If you want to get involved with something bigger than a good-first-issue, we'll be very happy to discuss that with you once you've done a few good-first-issues.
+If you want to get involved with something bigger than a good-first-issue, we'll be very happy to discuss that with you once you've done at least one good-first-issue.